-A complete list of bylaws that are accessible on our website are available here.
+A complete list of bylaws that are accessible on our website is available here.

 The Animal Regulation and Impounding Bylaw regulates the keeping of animals and animal nuisances, regulates the licencing of dogs, provides for the operation of an animal pound, prohibits the feeding of wildlife (except bird feeders) and regulates the keeping of wild and exotic animals.